-The Company determined a 2024 final dividend of 1 cent per share fully-franked at a 30% tax rate, bringing the total dividends determined for the 2024 financial year to 2.5 cents per share.
-This represented a grossed up dividend yield of 3.7% based on the 30 June 2024 closing share price.
+The Company determined a 2024 fully-franked final dividend of 3 cents per share, bringing the total dividends determined for the 2023 financial year to 6 cents per share.
+This represented a grossed up dividend yield of 6.1% based on the 30 June 2024 closing share price.